jcass77/django-apscheduler/README.md

 ---------------

 Unless you have a very specific set of requirements, and have intimate knowledge of the inner workings of APScheduler, you shouldn't be using `BackgroundScheduler`.
-This can lead to all sorts of temptations like:
+Doing so can lead to all sorts of temptations like:

 * Firing up a scheduler inside of a Django view.
 This will most likely cause more than one scheduler to run concurrently and lead to jobs running multiple times (see the above introduction to this README for a more thorough treatment of the subject).
-* Bootstrapping a scheduler somewhere else inside of your Django application.
+* Bootstrapping a scheduler somewhere else inside your Django application.
 It feels like this should solve the problem mentioned above and guarantee that only one scheduler is running.
-The downside is that you have just delegated all of your background task processing to whatever webserver you are using (Gunicorn, uWSGI, etc.).
-It will probably kill any long-running threads (your jobs) with extreme prejudice (thinking that they are caused by misbehaving HTTP requests).
+The downside is that you have just delegated the management of all of your background task processing threads to whatever webserver you are using (Gunicorn, uWSGI, etc.).
+The webserver will probably kill any long-running threads (your jobs) with extreme prejudice (thinking that they are caused by misbehaving HTTP requests).

 Relying on `BlockingScheduler` forces you to run APScheduler in its own dedicated process that is not handled or monitored by the webserver.
 The example code provided in `runapscheduler.py` above is a good starting point.